 Veteran’s Day Dinner

 Annually, this Post hosts a dinner for our veterans and active duty soldiers on Veteran’s Day, November 11.
 It is a top notch dinner served by Haines Youth and has a short program honoring those who have served and those serving our country now.
-Effective 2015 our dinners will be $5 for veterans & active duty soldiers and $10 for non-veterans.
 Veterans please sign at the door and thank you for serving our country!